plyght/birch/README.md

 Peel.
 Rotate.
 Renew.

-Birch is a minimal, open-source key rotation engine for modern API-driven applications.
-Rotate secrets, manage key pools for rate-limited APIs, sign audit logs, and update environments—all from a single Rust binary.
+A minimal, open-source key rotation engine for modern API-driven applications.
+Rotate secrets, manage key pools for rate-limited APIs, sign audit logs, and update environments from a single Rust binary.
 No Vault required.
 No cloud lock-in.
-Works standalone or integrates with your existing infrastructure.
+Works standalone or integrates with existing infrastructure.

 ## Why Birch

 Most teams handle secret rotation with ad-hoc scripts, manual processes, or heavyweight tools like Vault.
-Birch solves the 90% use case: rotating API keys for rate-limited services, updating `.env` files and production secrets, and maintaining audit trails—without the operational overhead.
+Birch solves the 90% use case: rotating API keys for rate-limited services, updating `.env` files and production secrets, and maintaining audit trails without the operational overhead.

 **Key Pools** are Birch's differentiating feature.
 When your application hits a rate limit (HTTP 429), Birch automatically rotates to the next key in your pre-configured pool, marks the exhausted key for rotation, and continues serving traffic.
-This solves the common problem of managing multiple Stripe keys, OpenAI keys, or SendGrid keys without manual intervention.
+This solves the common problem of managing multiple API keys (Stripe, OpenAI, SendGrid) without manual intervention.

 ## Comparison